-Some say that film noir is an independent genre; others consider it to be ‘only’ a visual style of a specific feeling; and yet still according to some other people, it is a historically defined cycle of American movies of the 40s and 50s.
-But no matter what point of view we take, film noir will always be a phenomenon fascinating spectators, film makers and film historians from all over the world.
+Some say that film noir is a self-contained genre; others consider it to be merely a visual style of a specific atmosphere; yet still, according to some other people, it is a historically defined cycle of American movies of the 1940s and 50s.
+But no matter what point of view we take, film noir will always be a phenomenon fascinating audiences, film makers and film historians from all over the world.

-Many people believe that film noir has taken roots in a number of national cinemas, particularly in Great Britain, France and Japan.
-However, no one would argue against the fact that film noir appeared in its purest form in a Hollywood production of the 40s and 50s.
-At that point of the time, film noir became a fitting way of expressing war anxiety, post-war depression and the pervasive, tense atmosphere of Cold War paranoia.
+Many people believe that film noir has taken root in a number of national cinemas, particularly in Great Britain, France and Japan.
+However, no one would argue the fact that in its purest form it appeared in the Hollywood production of the 1940s and 50s.
+At that point in time, film noir became a fitting way of expressing war anxiety, post-war depression and the pervasive, tense atmosphere of Cold War paranoia.

-Film noir has always explored the limits of stylistic and narrative techniques in the mainstream cinema.
-The films engaged in an examination of the play of light and shadow (from this years program it is Phantom Lady); the use of subjective camera shots (Rear Window); retrospective narration together with the use of a voice over (Secret Beyond the Door); complicated and obscure plots (The Killers); or pessimistic and hopeless conclusions (Scarlet Street).
+Film noir has always explored the limits of stylistic and narrative techniques of mainstream cinema.
+The films engaged in examinations of the play of light and shadow (from this year’s program for instance The Crooked Way), retrospective voice-over narration (The Man Who Wasn’t There), complicated and ambiguous plots (Somewhere in the Night), or pessimistic and hopeless conclusions (Storm Warning).
 As such, film noir became an alternative to the typical Hollywood escapist films.

 Jana Bébarová & Milan Hain